Human Services Advisory Council

 - Maria Fodali - Provider, OTA Board of Social Services

 - David Johnston – Citizen Representative

-- Joann McEniry – Vice-Chair – Provider, EDGE NJ
+- Joann McEniry – Chair – Provider, EDGE NJ

 - Laura O’Reilly-Stanzilis – Consumer Advocate, North Jersey Health Collaborative

 - Michelle Roers – Consumer Advocate, United Way Partnership

 - David Saltzman, Esq. – Provider, Legal Services of Northwest Jersey

 - Rebecca Sherrod – Provider,